Karthik-1221/DMVC-Framework-Notes/README.md

 ## Data Binding and Validation

-DMVCFramework supports JSON serialization and deserialization, which helps bind request payloads to Delphi objects and return structured responses.[2]
-Validation is commonly applied before saving or processing incoming data, either manually in controller logic or through structured model checks.
+DMVCFramework supports serialization and deserialization of JSON payloads, making it easier to bind request bodies to Delphi objects.[2]
+Validation should be applied before saving data or executing business logic so bad input can be rejected early.

 ### Common flow

-- Read JSON request data into a Delphi object.[2]
+- Read request data into a Delphi object.[2]
-- Validate required fields and business rules.
+- Validate required values and formats.
-- Return clear HTTP errors for invalid input.
+- Return meaningful HTTP error responses.
+- Prefer clean, local variable usage where inline variables improve readability.[3]

 ```pascal
 procedure TUserController.CreateUser;